svalenti52/Praxis/README.md

     The adjective in the title has do with finding a path such that the total cost is zero.
 The problem starts with the fact the penniless pilgrim has taken two grid steps to the east and so carries a cost of 4.0 so far...

+Perfect Totient Numbers - 9-Jan-2019

+    List all the perfect totient numbers less than 10,000.
+A totient number is the iterated sum of the numbers totients.